supertetelman/charts/charts/nfs-client-provisioner/README.md

 # nfs-client-provisioner

 The [NFS client provisioner](https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client) is an automatic provisioner for Kubernetes that uses your *already configured* NFS server, automatically creating Persistent Volumes.

-## DEPRECATION NOTICE

-This chart is deprecated and no longer supported.

 ## TL;DR;